Lenni Brenner

 Lenni Brenner (born 1937), formerly known as Leonard Glaser or Lenny Glaser, (Note: Brenner went by this name in the 1960s.
-The name Glaser was that of his stepfather (Rorabaugh 1989; Rossman 2002).) is an American Trotskyist writer.
-In the 1960s, Brenner was a prominent civil rights movement activist and vocal opponent of the Vietnam War.
+The name Glaser was that of his stepfather (Rorabaugh 1989; Rossman 2002).) is an American writer and activist.
+He was active in the 1960s as a prominent US civil rights activist as well as a vocal opponent of the Vietnam War.
 Since the 1980s, his activism has focused on anti-Zionism.
-He has published widely on the history of Zionism, in particular asserting that the movement collaborated with the Nazis.
+He has published books on multiple subjects, including widely on the history of Zionism, in particular asserting that the movement collaborated with the Nazis.